 | 2000 |

-Crystal structure of Cdc42/RhoGDI complex at 2.6 Å reveals two interaction sites: the RhoGDI N-terminal regulatory arm binds switch I and II of Cdc42 to inhibit GDP dissociation and GTP hydrolysis, while the geranylgeranyl moiety of Cdc42 inserts into a hydrophobic pocket in the immunoglobulin-like domain of RhoGDI to mediate membrane release. |
+Crystal structure of Cdc42/RhoGDI complex at 2.6 Å reveals two interaction sites: (1) the N-terminal regulatory arm of RhoGDI binds switch I and II domains of Cdc42, inhibiting GDP dissociation and GTP hydrolysis; (2) the geranylgeranyl moiety of Cdc42 inserts into a hydrophobic pocket in the immunoglobulin-like domain of RhoGDI, mediating membrane release. |

 X-ray crystallography |